Metro data correlates strongly with Census commuting survey, says CDC

 The correlation between the Census and Strava data was stronger than previously observed correlations between travel surveys and other crowdsourced, GPS-based activity trackers, like accelerometers, according to the CDC.
 The link was especially strong in areas with higher population densities.

-This is the fourth study to reach this conclusion about Metro data’s relationship to government surveys, along with work by researchers at Arizona State University, Urban Big Data Center and Texas Transportation Institute.
+Additional studies have reached this conclusion about Metro data’s relationship to government surveys, along with work by researchers at Arizona State University and Texas Transportation Institute.

 There is one way in which our data differs from the Census: You won’t have to wait a year or more for a fresh batch.
 Our trip data is available almost in real-time, so you’ll always have access to the most current information.